TranslucentComputing/webinar-slack-bot/docs/start.md

 nav_exclude: false
 ---

-There are several resource in this project that have to customize for your deployment.
+There are several resource in this project that have to be customize for your development and deployment.

 ## Update Kubernetes Manifest

-Before deploying the application, there are several Kubernetes files that have to be customize for your deployment.
+Kubernetes manifest refers to the YAML or JSON file that describes how an application or service should be deployed and managed within a Kubernetes cluster.
+These manifests are crucial for defining the desired state of your application in the Kubernetes environment.

 ### Ingress